 At Eduporium, we take pride in being a minority-owned business and one of few tech companies to have a Black CEO.
 Our president and CEO, Rick Fredkin, was named a tech leader in Massachusetts and has been saluted for participating in a Black Lives Matter demonstration with his family.
-So, to jump into Black History Month, we're highlighting other major achievements of Black STEM leaders throughout history.
+His story, as well as the stories of other Black STEM innovators, is an inspiration for us to keep expanding tech access for young Black students.
+So, we're highlighting other major achievements of Black STEM leaders throughout history.

 Mary W. Jackson's Contributions to STEM